-Situated at the northern-most portion of the Outer Banks, Corolla, North Carolina is a vacationer favorite for many reasons: beautiful beachfront cottages, charming local shops and restaurants, plenty of area attractions (like Currituck Beach Light), and of course, the wild mustang horses found roaming the beaches near the North Carolina and Virginia border.
+Situated at the northern-most portion of the Outer Banks, Corolla, North Carolina, is a vacationer favorite for many reasons: beautiful beachfront cottages, charming local shops and restaurants, plenty of area attractions (like Currituck Beach Lighthouse), and course, the wild mustang horses found roaming the beaches near the North Carolina and Virginia border.

-Touted as one of the most secluded and upscale towns of all on the OBX, many visitors travel to Corolla for a week-long vacation and never end up leaving the town until departure.
+Touted as one of the most secluded and upscale towns on the OBX, many visitors travel to Corolla for a week-long vacation and never leave the town until departure.

-If you’re a vacationer looking to get away from it all while still enjoying some of the very best accommodations, water sports, dining and shopping attractions that the Outer Banks has to offer, consider staying in Corolla, North Carolina.
+If you’re a vacationer looking to get away from it while still enjoying some of the best accommodations, water sports, dining, and shopping attractions that the Outer Banks offers, consider staying in Corolla, North Carolina.

-There are quite a few subdivision developments – some of which are listed below – that are filled with mostly vacation rental homes ranging in size from cozy three bedroom cottages to large mansions that have more than ten bedrooms and an excess of 10,000 square feet.
+There are quite a few subdivision developments listed below – filled with mostly vacation rental homes ranging in size from cozy three-bedroom cottages to large mansions with more than ten bedrooms and an excess of 10,000 square feet.

-Vacationers will enjoy the town’s clusters of shopping complexes such as the TimBuck II, Monterey Plaza, Corolla Light Town Center, and The Shoppes at the Currituck Club to name a few.
-Shops found in these developments vary from delightful mom and pop shops to chain retail stores you’ll find elsewhere in the country.
-Vacationers can stock up on grocery necessities at one of the town’s Harris Teeter or Food Lion supermarkets.
+Vacationers will enjoy the town’s clusters of shopping complexes such as the TimBuck II, Monterey Plaza, Corolla Light Town Center, and The Shoppes at the Currituck Club, to name a few.
+Shops in these developments vary from delightful mom and pop shops to chain retail stores you’ll find elsewhere in the country.
+In addition, vacationers can stock up on grocery necessities at one of the town’s Harris Teeter or Food Lion supermarkets.

 Vacationers who’d prefer to have someone else do the cooking and cleaning will have no trouble finding an appropriate Corolla restaurant.
-Whether you’re looking for breakfast, lunch or dinner, casual or intimate dining, you’ll be able to easily find the perfect place for a meal in Corolla.
+Whether you’re looking for breakfast, lunch, or dinner, casual or intimate dining, you’ll be able to find the perfect place for a meal in Corolla quickly.

 Wild Horses of Corolla, North Carolina

-One of the town’s claim to fame (besides the red-brick lighthouse) is the over 100 feral horses spotted roaming the beaches, roads, and backyards in the area.
-Highly guarded and protected by several local organizations including the Corolla Wild Horse Fund, visitors are often informed by area natives and local law enforcement that being within 100 feet of the horses is illegal.
+One of the town’s claims to fame (besides the red-brick lighthouse) is the over 100 feral horses spotted roaming the area's beaches, roads, and backyards.
+Highly guarded and protected by several local organizations, including the Corolla Wild Horse Fund, area natives and local law enforcement often inform visitors that being within 100 feet of the horses is illegal.

-Although a bustling vacation town, Corolla is also served as a permanent sanctuary for the horses that are considered as a “cultural treasure” by the State of North Carolina.
+Although a bustling vacation town, Corolla also serves as a permanent sanctuary for the horses, considered a “cultural treasure” by the State of North Carolina.

 Many Outer Banks visitors consider seeing the wild horses found in Corolla on their “bucket list” of things to do while on vacation.
-There is no shortage of local businesses that specialize in giving “wild horse tours” on a regular basis during the summer months.
+As a result, there is no shortage of local businesses specializing in regularly giving “wild horse tours” during the summer months.

-Vacationers can choose between guided and self-guided tours that last about 20 miles round trip with a majority of the distance spent driving on the 4×4 only beaches of Carova – the northern-most portion of Corolla that’s only accessible by four-wheel drive.
+Vacationers can choose between guided and self-guided tours that last about 20 miles round trip, with most of the distance spent driving on the 4×4 only beaches of Carova – the northern-most portion of Corolla that’s only accessible by four-wheel drive.